 8.3.1.4.2.4.2 Participants and/or communities should not be excluded without sound justification.
-Unfair exclusion from research may deny these participants and/or communities relevant knowledge/ health interventions;
+Unfair exclusion from research may deny these participants and/or communities relevant knowledge/ health interventions:

 8.3.1.4.2.4.3 Individuals and groups who bear the burden of the research should share in its benefits (new knowledge or products).
 Those who stand to benefit from research must contribute to its risks and discomforts.
-No group of persons should be asked to bear more than their fair share of the burden of research: no group (e.g. impoverished) should be asked to bear research risks in order that others (e.g. the wealthy) enjoy (new benefits knowledge products).
+No group of persons should be asked to bear more than their fair share of the burden of (e.g. research: no group impoverished) should be asked to bear research risks in order that others (e.g. the wealthy) enjoy benefits knowledge (new or products).